hassanreyes/SampleLoggingApp/README.md

   ```
   > The table name must match with the Format value in the appsettings.json.

-6. Elasticsearch isntance running with a valid endpoint.
+6. Elasticsearch instance running with a valid endpoint.
 7. No schema need to be defined in Elasticsearch.
 The application creates the required index with the name: logs

 > **Check for permissions in order to be able to connect from internet and allow Athena to read/write from/to S3.**